Micah Parsons: College career

 After committing to Penn State, Parsons was informed by head coach James Franklin that he would start his Penn State career at middle linebacker rather than defensive end, which he played in high school.
-Franklin also announced that Parsons would be in contention for the starting job even though he was a true freshman.
+Parsons was in contention for the starting job even though he was a true freshman.
 In his freshman year, Parsons only started one out of 13 games for the Nittany Lions, but managed to lead the team in tackles with 82, while also making 4 tackles for loss, 1.5 sacks, 10 quarterback hurries and 2 forced fumbles.
 He became the first Nittany Lion to ever lead the team in tackles as a freshman.
 He started at outside linebacker against Rutgers University, after junior linebacker Cam Brown was disciplined because of a rules violation incident, with Parsons making 7 tackles (2 for loss) and a strip-sack.
 He had 14 tackles (one for loss) and a strip-sack against the University of Kentucky in the 2019 Citrus Bowl.
 He finished second in the Big Ten Freshman of the Year voting behind wide receiver Rondale Moore.

 Prior to the start of his sophomore season, Parsons was named to the Butkus Award preseason watch list.
 He started 12 out of 13 games at middle linebacker, totaling 109 tackles (14 for loss), five sacks, 26 quarterback hurries, five deflected passes, and four forced fumbles.
 Parsons went on to be named the Butkus–Fitzgerald Linebacker of the Year (given to the Big Ten Linebacker of the Year) and a consensus All-American.
 Parsons was named the 2019 Cotton Bowl Classic defensive MVP after recording 14 tackles, two sacks, and two forced fumbles.

 He opted out of the 2020 season due to concerns regarding the COVID-19 pandemic and declined his remaining years of college eligibility in favor of making himself available to the NFL in the 2021 draft.
 Despite leaving Penn State early to enter the NFL, Parsons completed his degree in criminology and graduated from Penn State in 2021.